 Remark: The foregoing optimization is implemented without consideration of inequalities (7.47c).
 Hence, a test must be conducted to verify whether those constraints are obeyed.
+If some of the foregoing inequalities are violated, an adjustment is in order, as explained below.

-Adjustment: Let $\lambda_i$ , for i = 1, ..., p + n, be the positive value of $\lambda$ that renders one of the two inequalities of each of relations (7.47c) active.
-Then, let $\lambda{\text{opt}}$ be the adjusted value of $\lambda$ that does not violate the above inequalities, i.e.,
+Adjustment: Let λ_i , for i = 1, ..., p + n, be the positive value of λ that renders one of the two inequalities of each of relations (7.47c) active.
+Then, let λ{opt} be the adjusted value of λ that does not violate the above inequalities, i.e.,